 Alternative indoor seating options to promote relaxation, and function may include the following:

-These seating systems look like a regular lounge chair – but they are so much more than that!
+These seating systems from Careflex look like a regular lounge chair – but they are so much more than that!
 Modular Seating Systems combine comfort with good postural control and support.
 They are highly adjustable for individuals, especially those with a complex posture and pressure management needs.
 Modular chairs feature a tilt in space mechanism and back angle recline which provides combined height and angle adjustment.
 Other important features include multi-adjustable trunk support and armrests which help prevent shoulder strain and increase upper body stability, as well as seat depth and width adjustment.
 These features make it an ideal choice for any lounge room, class room or therapy space.

 Floor Sitters like the Gravity Relaxation Chair and Special Tomato Sitter are ideal for the home or school environment.
 These support and positioning systems augment postural control for a wide range of individuals and, in most cases, create an optimal solution for many occupational therapy requirements.
 Floor sitters are a great option because they are light, portable and simple to use by parents or caregivers and suit a wide range of client groups with varied occupational therapy needs.